monarchwadia/blog-monarchwadia.com/_posts/2024-02-12-ai-cost-reduction-for-data-entry.md

 The current process for classifying articles is manual.
 A team of data entry clerks are responsible for reading each article and then manually entering the categories into the database.

-## Exploring AI-based data entry
+## Thanks to Generative AI, we can now automate data entry

+>💡 AI systems can be rolled into a **batch process**, or they can be embedded inside a **synchronous API action**.
+AI-driven processes can read database entries, classify them, and save the new information back to the database.

+Generative AI is a type of AI that can understand and generate human-like text.
+It can be used to perform a wide range of tasks, including data entry.
+It is also very cost-effective, as **it does not require a team of data scientists and machine learning engineers to implement.** There are also no training costs, as the AI comes pre-trained on a broad base of source materials.
+You only have to provide clear instructions in plain text format, and the AI will do the rest.

-Someone suggests that we could use AI to classify the articles.
-This would be much faster, cheaper, and more accurate than using data entry clerks.
+If we used Generative AI, this would be much faster, cheaper, and more accurate than using data entry clerks.
 The AI could read the articles and then classify them into one or more categories.
 As the categories change, the AI could be modified to understand the new categories as well.

-## Busting the myth: AI is not expensive

 Currently, Acme Inc is not using AI for any of its projects.
 They believe that AI is expensive and that it requires a team of data scientists and machine learning engineers to implement.
 They also believe that AI is only useful for large companies like Google and Facebook.
 However, this is not true.
 AI is now accessible to small and medium-sized companies.
 This is because of a new type of AI called Generative AI.

-## What is Generative AI?

-Generative AI is a type of AI that can understand and generate human-like text.
-It can be used to perform a wide range of tasks, including data entry.
-It is also very cost-effective, as it does not require a team of data scientists and machine learning engineers to implement.
-There are also no training costs, as the AI comes pre-trained on a broad base of source materials.
-You only have to provide clear instructions in plain text format, and the AI will do the rest.

 ## The architecture of the new AI-driven system